-The UK Bribery Act 2010 makes it a criminal offence for any British citizen (or "person with a close connection" to the UK, such as an employee or consultant working for Integrity Action, a UK based NGO) to give or receive a bribe anywhere in the world.
-This means that primary responsibility for compliance lies with the individual.
+The UK Bribery Act 2010 makes it a criminal offence for any British citizen or "person with a close connection" to the UK to give or receive a bribe anywhere in the world.
+This means that primary responsibility for compliance lies with the individual and that non British citizens who work for, are contracted by, volunteer for or partner with Integrity Action (a UK-based NGO) will need to follow the law.

-All staff are responsible for communicating Integrity Action's policy with partners, suppliers and other third partners before entering into a contractual arrangement.
+All staff are responsible for communicating Integrity Action's policy with partners, suppliers and other third parties before entering into a contract.
 Before entering into a contract, staff need to assess the risk involved and conduct appropriate due diligence.
-Appropriate wording is included within our draft contracts.
+Appropriate wording is included within our draft contract templates.